snx-rs/sjabloon/README.md

-you can define templates using the `template` macro. this macro will be transpiled to a `format` macro call at build-time, which will result in a string at run-time.

-components are just functions/closures which return a string.
+you can define templates using the `template` macro. this macro will be transpiled to a `format` macro call at build-time, which will result in a string at run-time. "components" are just functions/closures which return a string.

 ###### elegant and simple syntax

 - use braced blocks to write arbitrary Rust code
 - braces can be omitted for attribute values
+- quoted and unquoted text nodes
 - fragments
-- quoted and unquoted text nodes

 ```rust
 fn article(article: Article) -> String {